Veteran's Advantage Program.

-Veterans can save money from the free to use Veteran's Advantage Program.
-There are all sorts of benefits provided by this resources, ranging from discounts on travel to food, medical care or prescription drugs, vacations, car rentals and much more.
-Learn more about how the Veteran's Advantage Program works from the review below.
-Note the exact savings and businesses that participate in the Advantage Program are always changing, so saving percentages and amounts will vary as well.
+Veterans and their families can save money from the Veteran's Advantage Program, which is free to enroll into and use.
+There are many savings provided to vets, ranging from discounts on travel to food, medical care or prescription drugs, vacations, car rentals and much more.
+Learn more about how the Veteran's Advantage Program works.

 Many American businesses want to give discounts and perks to veterans as well as their immediate family members, but establishing eligibility has traditionally for these savings been a problem.
 Usually the only veterans who get government-issued identification cards are those with service-connected disabilities or those that served 20 years and retired.
 All others are stuck with their DD214 discharge papers as their only form of identification.
 The Veteran's Advantage Discount Program can help overcome this challenge.
 The benefits are for those who served in any branch, including Navy, Marines, Army, Air Force, Coast Guard and others.

 The main goal is to make it easier for veterans to get discounts and save money.
 Aside from being cumbersome to carry around everywhere, discharge papers or ID cards also hard for a business to verify as legitimate.
 In addition to that, those cards contain a lot of personal information the veteran would probably rather not share with a random store clerk just to save some money or get some free items/discounts or grants.

 The Veteran's Advantage program was founded in 2001 by a Vietnam vet as a sort of "private industry" solution to this problem.
 Among other things, the founder wanted to give back to those who have bravely served our country.
 Businesses that want to offer discounts sign up with the program, and the program verifies the service record of veterans and issues them a membership card.
 Veterans can then get the discounts by either presenting their card at the business, or ordering through an online account.